solana-foundation/developer-content/content/cookbook/wallets/restore-keypair.md

 description: "Learn how to restore keypairs from a secret on Solana."
 ---

-If you already have your secret, you can get your Keypair from the secret to test out your dApp.
+If you already have your secret key or bytes, you can get your Keypair from the secret to test out your dApp.

 ## From Bytes